727625891/tk-run-maxscript/README.md

 ## Configuration

-- `maxscripts` is a list of dictionaries which defien a menu item.
+- `maxscripts` is a list of dictionaries which define a menu item.
 - `context` is a list of acceptable entity types that the script will be available for based on the context.
 - `menu_name` is the label the will appear on the menu.